ysj1173886760/TinyDB/README.md

 - [ ] B+Tree may still contains bugs, especially when handling deleted pages, pinned pages and dirty pages.
 After we've implemented page management, we shall use it to check whether B+Tree will give the deleted page back safely.
 - [ ] Figure out how to manage expression tree, currently i just stored the raw pointer, and delete all expressions i've created at the end of scope.
 Storing raw pointer allows us to reuse the expression, but makes creating expression tree and freeing it more complicated.
 So maybe we should use something like unique_pointer to manage expression tree just like what i did in executor.
 - [ ] Find a way to automatically generate tuples and tables that can support strong tests.
 Currently i just hardcode the tuple value.
 Or maybe we can construct some ad-hoc test cases, i.e. table for join only, table for updation only.

+# Design Choices

+* Currently, i decide to only support adding new pages for table heap, but not to support deleting pages inside table heap.
+It's because i was using a linked-list to represent table heap, which is hard to guarantee persistent property and handling concurrent issues.
+* For logging, currently, i'm planning only support recovery from empty database. i.e. no checkpointing.
+And this will simplify some implementation.
+After we've support logging for all metadata, e.g. disk allocation, table heap, catalog, then we can move on to support checkpointing.